vmware-tanzu/tanzu-framework/pkg/v1/tkg/web-libraries/tanzu-ui-api-lib/README.md

 experience, the suggested NPM script to run is `npm run build:all` in `tanzu-framework/pkg/v1/tkg/web-libraries/tanzu-ui-api-lib/package.json`.
 This NPM script will build all necessary artifacts and complete one half of the symlink process by linking the `/dist` folder of `tanzu-ui-api-lib`.

+## Build Scripts

+The following NPM scripts in package.json are most relevant to a developer:

+`build-tanzu-ui-api-lib` Generates the swagger models and HTTP methods from `spec.yaml`; executed by `build:all`.

+`link-tanzu-ui-api-lib` Generates symlink within TanzuUiApiLib; executed by `build:all`. `npm link` must still be run on consuming application to complete symlink.

+`build:all` Installs dependencies, builds the project and generates symlink.
+The build artifacts will be stored in the `dist/` directory.

 ### Consumption

 Consumption of this library in the Tanzu Kickstart UI requires completion of the symlink process, which is done for you in the